 Before we wrap up here, one other new feature I want to make sure you are are of is Apps@Work custom branding.
 As a reminder, Apps@Work is an enterprise application storefront that manages both in-house developed apps and third-party business apps that can be delivered to your users.
 You can now include a customized logo, colors, splash screen and name for your enterprise app store.
 In doing so, you can ensure that the user experience is consistent with your corporate branding.
 This added level of familiarity will help to reduce user confusion, as well as the number of help desk calls.

-There you have it, the highlights of our latest release of MobileIron EMM.
+So, there you have it, the top highlights of our latest release of MobileIron EMM.
 I hope that you found this information to be helpful, and invite you stay tuned for additional updates down the road.
-Thanks!
+Thanks for reading!